Contract Instance

 See [Signed Reads](https://docs.seismic.systems/clients/typescript/viem/signed-reads) for details on how signed reads work under the hood.

-Encrypts calldata before broadcasting the transaction.
+Always encrypts calldata before broadcasting the transaction, regardless of whether the function has shielded parameters.
 The calldata is not visible on-chain.

 See [Shielded Writes](https://docs.seismic.systems/clients/typescript/viem/shielded-writes) for the encryption lifecycle and security parameters.